umd-lhcb/MiniDAQ-config/README.md

 the configuration file copied in the previous section should take care of the rest.

-To also share login screen, follow the RedHat instruction: [2].
+To also share login screen, follow the RedHat instruction (13.1.4): [2].

 [2]: https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/system_administrators_guide/ch-tigervnc